Sign in

 How Are Automobile Tires Recycled?

-• Using shredding and cryogenic grinding to turn the tires into a number of substances, like synthetic turf, playground floors, and road bank.
+• Shredding and cryogenic grinding, turning the tires into products like synthetic turf, playground floors, and road banks.

-• Treating the rubber with liquid nitrogen to make a fine powder out of it.
+• Treating rubber with liquid nitrogen to create a fine powder.

 The Process of Getting Automobile Tires Recycled